MicrosoftDocs/azure-devops-docs/docs/organizations/accounts/add-organization-users-from-user-hub.md

 link to the organization page.

  > [!NOTE]
- > If you have an Azure Active Directory (Azure AD)-backed Azure DevOps Services organization, and you need to add users who are external to Azure AD, first [add external users](add-external-user.md) to
+ > If you have an Azure Active Directory (Azure AD)-backed organization, and you need to add users who are external to Azure AD, first [add external users](add-external-user.md) to
  > Azure AD.
 On the **Tell us about this user page**, under **Type of user**, be sure to choose **User with an
  > existing Microsoft account**.
 After you complete those steps, use the following steps to add the external Azure AD
- > user to Azure DevOps Services.
+ > user to Azure DevOps.

 To give other users access to your organization, add their email addresses.